-The first step in the loan process is submitting your Free Application for Federal Student Aid (FAFSA).
-After submitting your FAFSA, you'll receive a Student Aid Report that summarizes the data you submitted.
+The first step in the loan process is submitting your Free Application through Federal Student Aid (FAFSA)'s website.
+After submitting your FAFSA, you’ll receive a Student Aid Report that summarizes the data you submitted.
 The information provided on your FAFSA will be shared with the school(s) you select to be considered for financial aid.

 The schools’ financial aid offices will use the information to calculate your aid.
 They will then send you an award letter, which details how much financial aid you’re eligible for at the school.
 This includes scholarships, federal student loans and work-study programs.
 You don’t have to accept the full amount for which you’re eligible.
 Borrow only what you need—your future self will thank you!